|Note||We don't disclose per core Intel® Turbo Boost Technology frequencies for processors.|

 Intel® Turbo Boost Technology supports which operating systems?

-Intel Turbo Boost Technology is a processor technology, and it's operating system agnostic.
+Intel Turbo Boost Technology is a processor technology, and it should work with any operating system.

 How do check to see if my Intel® processor supports Intel® Turbo Boost Technology?

 What factors influence Intel® Turbo Boost Technology operation?

 The operation is dependent on headroom available in one or more cores.
 The amount of time the system spends in turbo boost mode depends on workload, environment, and platform design.

 How can I enable or disable Intel® Turbo Boost Technology ?

 Intel Turbo Boost Technology is enabled by default on supported processors.
 You can disable or enable the technology with a switch in the BIOS.
 No other user-controllable settings to change Intel Turbo Boost Technology operation are available.
 Once enabled, Intel Turbo Boost Technology works automatically under operating system control.

 Does my motherboard support Intel® Turbo Boost Technology?

 Intel Turbo Boost Technology is a processor technology.
 Make sure you have an Intel Turbo Boost Technology-supported processor.
 Desktop board vendors normally enable Intel Turbo Boost Technology by default.
 You can typically enable or disable through a switch in the desktop board BIOS.
 Refer to your motherboard vendor for BIOS options to enable and disable Intel Turbo Boost Technology.